ameslady/A-Team-Midterm/README.md

 - Add a footer w/ social links

-- Restyle front-end using Material UI
+- Refactor front-end to use React and Material UI